burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 ### Links to GitHub / slides

-My examples can be found on [GitHub](http://github.com/burlistic)
+My code examples can be found on [GitHub](http://github.com/burlistic)

-The slides I produced can be found on [SpeakerDeck](http://speakerdeck.com/burlistic) and are re-usable under Creative Commons
+The slides can be found on [SpeakerDeck](http://speakerdeck.com/burlistic) and are re-usable under Creative Commons

 Thanks to [@sleepyfox](https://twitter.com/sleepyfox) and our sponsors - [Kiandra IT](http://kiandra.com.au/), [Ajilon](http://www.ajilon.com.au/), [Robert Walters](http://www.robertwalters.com.au) and [Spacecubed](http://spacecubed.com)